chaminda360/QueryPilot/README.md

 ### Initialize LangChain LLM
 - The program initializes the LangChain language model (`gpt-3.5-turbo`) using the `ChatOpenAI` class.

-### Read CSV into a DataFrame
+### Upload CSV into a DataFrame
-- The program reads a CSV file (`salaries_2023.csv`) into a pandas DataFrame and fills any missing values with 0.
+- The program allows users to upload a CSV file into a pandas DataFrame and fills any missing values with 0.
 If the CSV file is not found, it displays an error message and stops execution.

 ### Streamlit UI
 - The program sets up the Streamlit user interface: